 For more advanced students, your homework can even be to watch an old episode of your favorite drama without subtitles to test your comprehension.

-The choice is yours, but using the power of homework is definitely one of the best ways to learn Japanese and move you closer to your goals!
+The choice is yours, but using the power of homework is definitely one of the best ways to learn Japanese and move closer to your goals!

 Get Accustomed to the Japanese Language